-No other matters or circumstances have arisen since the end of the financial year which could significantly affect the operations of the IPAA Victoria, the results of those operations or the state of affairs of IPAA Victoria in future financial years.
+No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the IPAA Victoria, the results of those operations or the state of affairs of the IPAA Victoria in future financial years.

-20. Statutory information
+22. Statutory information